Frequently asked questions

 What should I do if I am in crisis?

-I am not able to provide 24/7 crisis services.
-If you are in immediate danger or experiencing a mental health emergency, please call 988, go to your nearest emergency room, or contact your local crisis line.
-You can still reach out to me to schedule or follow up, but urgent safety concerns are best handled through emergency services.
+I do not provide 24/7 crisis services.
+If you are in immediate danger, call 988, go to your nearest emergency room, or contact local emergency services.

 More questions that need answers?